-When it comes to the most important skills required to be a biomedical scientist, we found that a lot of resumes listed 46.8% of biomedical scientists included biomedical, while 8.9% of resumes included laboratory equipment, and 8.0% of resumes included research projects.
+When it comes to the most important skills required to be a biomedical scientist, we found that a lot of resumes listed 55.9% of biomedical scientists included biomedical, while 9.9% of resumes included research program, and 4.5% of resumes included extraction.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming a biomedical scientist, one of the first things to consider is how much education you need.
 We've determined that 67.7% of biomedical scientists have a bachelor's degree.
 In terms of higher education levels, we found that 12.9% of biomedical scientists have master's degrees.
 Even though most biomedical scientists have a college degree, it's impossible to become one with only a high school degree or GED.

 What Am I Worth?